 Net metering allows you to reduce your monthly electricity costs by generating your own electricity from a renewable energy source.

-How is the electricity that I generate through my renewable energy source(s) offset by the net metering program?
+How is the electricity that I generate from a renewable energy source(s) accounted for on my electricity bill?

 Refer to Ontario Regulation 541 (O.Reg.
 541) for more information.

 What do I have to do to become a Hydro Ottawa net metering customer?

 We try and make it easy and quick to become a net metering customer.
 When you apply, we first check to make sure there is still electricity distribution capacity to connect a RET in your area.

 Next, your standard meter will need to be replaced with a bi-directional meter.
 A bi-directional meter measures how much electricity was delivered to your home or business from the electricity grid, and how much electricity was fed back into the electricity grid.
 This meter does not measure the amount of generation your RET will produce, only the amount that was not consumed by your home or business.
 Conversely, this also means Hydro Ottawa only knows the amount of electricity consumed by your home or business that was delivered from the electricity grid, and not the total amount of electricity that was used, some of which may have come from your generation.
 If you need to know how much your RET generated, you will need to add a separate meter.

 Hydro Ottawa will provide you with the estimated cost (service layout quote) to replace your current meter with a bi-directional meter and for any other work required to safely connect your RET to the electricity grid.
 If you wish to proceed with the connection, you will need to provide payment to Hydro Ottawa for the services outlined in the service layout quote and then proceed with the next steps as outlined in your service layout quote.

 Your ‘service entrance’ may also need to be upgraded if it doesn’t pass the electrical safety and servicing standards specified in our Conditions of Service.